 Warrant vs Call Option – Similarities

-- Both warrants and call option give the holder an option to take benefit of the increase or decrease in price without actually holding the real asset.
+- Both warrants and call options give the holder an option to take benefit of the increase or decrease in price without actually holding the real asset.

 - Both give the holder the right to buy the underlying asset at a fixed price at a specified future date.

-- In both, the holder has no control over the underlying asset until he or she exercises the call option or warrant.
+- In both, the holder has no control over the underlying asset until they exercise the call option or warrant.

 - Pricing of both the components depends on two components – intrinsic value and time value.

 Both these instruments allow investors to benefit from stock without actually investing in that stock.
-However, before going for the stock option or warrant, one should know their pros and cons and the level the risk.
-Thereafter, an investor should determine an acceptable level of risk, and take a decision accordingly.
-Also, an investor needs to consider the time horizon of investing – a call option is for short-term, while the warrants are a long-term investment.
+However, before going for the stock option or warrant, one should know the pros and cons and the level the risk.
+After that, an investor should determine an acceptable level of risk and decide accordingly.
+Also, an investor needs to consider the time horizon of investing – a call option is for the short-term, while the warrants are a long-term investment.